-- Q: Our company sells products, but we don't manufacture anything.
-Do the laws apply to us? - A: Yes, the toxics in packaging laws apply to any company that sells or distributes packaging, packaging components, and packaged products.
+- Q: Our company sells products, but does not manufacture anything.
+Do the laws apply to us? - A: Yes, the toxics in packaging laws apply to any company that sells or distributes packaging, packaging components, or packaged products. - Q: If we manufacture packaging materials or packaged products in a state without toxics in packaging legislation, do the laws apply to us? - A: If you manufacture packaging or packaged products that are sold or distributed exclusively in

-- Q: If we manufacture packaging materials or packaged products in a state without toxics in packaging legislation, do the laws apply to us? - A: If you manufacture packaging or packaged products that are sold or distributed exclusively in states without toxics in packaging legislation, you would not be subject to the law.
-However, if your packaging or packaged products are distributed or sold in any state that does have the toxics in packaging legislation, you would be subject to that state's laws regardless of your location. - Q: What if our supplier will not cooperate and furnish a Certificate of Compliance with supporting documentation? - A: If you choose to continue to do business with this supplier, then you must generate your own Certificate of Compliance by testing the packaging. - Q: Can we test a composite sample of the packaging? - A: The concentration limits apply to individual packaging components; as such, testing should be done on each packaging component (e.g., resin, paperboard, inks).
+- states without toxics in packaging legislation, you would not be subject to the law.
+However, if your packaging or packaged products are distributed or sold in any state that does have the toxics in packaging legislation, you would be subject to that state's laws regardless of the location of manufacture. - Q: What if our supplier will not cooperate and furnish a Certificate of Compliance with supporting documentation? - A: If you choose to continue to do business with this supplier, then you must assume responsibility and certify compliance with the toxics in packaging law by generating your own Certificate of Compliance by testing the packaging. - Q: Can we test a composite sample of the packaging? - A: The concentration limits apply to individual packaging components; as such, testing should be done on each packaging component (e.g., resin, paperboard, inks).
 In some cases, it might not be possible to separate packaging components (e.g., colorants in resin).
 In these cases, packaging components should be separated to the extent possible, and then tested.